The Town That Dreaded Sundown (2014 film): Reception

-Critical reception

 On Rotten Tomatoes, the film received a 66% approval rating based on 29 reviews with an average rating of 6/10.
+The site's critical consensus reads: "It may occasionally mistake more gore for genuine terror, but The Town That Dreaded Sundown is just stylish and clever enough to justify this second stab at the source material."
 On Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, the film received an average score of 47 based on five reviews.

 Variety found the film lacking and said "this tediously metatextual exercise conjures few inspired jolts of its own."
 Chris Tilly of IGN said the film was "ultimately, not very good."
 Bloody Disgusting praised the film's visuals but said "It’s unfortunate that the script can’t reach the same bar—particularly when it comes to the tired twist ending, which seems to exist simply because the filmmakers assumed audiences would expect it."

 Empire Online gave the film three stars and called it "Smart, fun, mid-list horror with Scream overtones."
 Fangoria gave the film three out of four skulls and said, "the plot somewhat falls apart in the third act...
 But despite this disappointing final blow, The Town That Dreaded Sundown is still well worth a visit."

 Jonathan Romney of The Guardian gave the film three stars and called it "a southern-fried Scream" and said it "proves that a brazen lack of originality doesn’t preclude inventiveness and brio."
 However, Benjamin Lee also writing for The Guardian gave it two stars and called it "cookie-cutter carnage."